Cyber Week! Buy One Get One Free Code: CMBOGO

 In the context of eyeglasses and corrective lenses, there are three primary types of lenses commonly used to correct or enhance vision:

 1. Single Vision Lenses: These are the most straightforward type of lenses and are designed to correct a single field of vision.
-They include the the lenses to see far and near, reading glassses and can be used to correct nearsightedness (myopia), farsightedness (hyperopia), or astigmatism.
+They include the the lenses to see far and near, reading glasses and can be used to correct nearsightedness (myopia), farsightedness (hyperopia), or astigmatism.
 Single vision lenses that include both eyeglasses and sunglasses have the same power across the entire lens and are suited for all age groups.

 2. Bifocal Lenses: Bifocal lenses, also called flat top lenses, contain two different optical powers in one lens, typically divided by a visible line.
 The upper part is generally used for distance vision, while the lower part is used for near vision tasks like reading and screen work.
 Bifocals are particularly useful for individuals over the age of 40 who develop presbyopia, which affects the eye's ability to focus on close objects.